-For more than two decades, Industrial Metal Service has been supplying high-grade alloys to easily meet your corrosion-resistant design requirements.
-Whether you need new, mill-tested new metals or high-quality metal remnants verified with XRF analyzers, we can supply them to your location, anywhere in the country, with no minimum order requirements.
+For more than two decades, Industrial Metal Service has been supplying high-grade alloys to meet your corrosion-resistant design requirements easily.
+Whether you need new, mill-tested metals or high-quality metal remnants verified with XRF analyzers, we can supply them to your location, anywhere in the country, with no minimum order requirements.

 We also offer state-of-the-art metal sawing services to provide you with precision-cut metals for your fabricating and machining needs.
 Our MetlSaw NF12-T12 can easily cut large, non-ferrous metals up to 12 feet long and 12 inches thick while holding tight tolerances up to ± 0.003″, with vertical and horizontal squareness up to ± 0.0005″/in. thick and ± 0.002″/ft., respectively.

 For specialty metals such as titanium, our Amada PCSAW 530 X band saw with pulse cutting technology can cut at a variable speed of 15-120 m/min with a sawing capacity of 30-530 mm for round and square metallic materials.